 In Unhistoric Acts, Dianne Porter, leader in the Island women’s movement, has accomplished no small task — a history of the women’s movement in the province since the 1970s.
 Through the frank chronicling of her own journey, Dianne has woven into her story many of the women she worked with to bring about societal change.
 By leading causes such as the call for better child care, early childhood learning, political accessibility, equal wages, and confronting difficult subjects such as domestic violence, rape, and women’s reproductive rights, all Islanders have benefited from a more caring, just, and stronger Island society where many voices are heard.
 While there is still much ground to cover, I am hopeful that in reading Unhistoric Acts, many younger Island women will continue to make the Island women’s movement part of their story in building a better Island and a better world.—Catherine Callbeck, 28th premier of Prince Edward Island from 1993 to 1996.

 Dianne Porter‘s work in equality issues in Prince Edward Island is monumental.
 With a Masters of Arts in Canadian Studies, Dianne was a Founding Member of the Canadian Child Care Federation and the first Executive Director of the P.E.I.
 Interministerial Women’s Secretariat.
-She has worked on the front lines of early childcare reform as the Chair of the P.E.I.
-Coalition for Women in Government, and on the prevention of violence against women in her role as Treasurer for the Women’s Network P.E.I.
+She worked on the front lines for early childcare reform.
+Dianne was the chair of the PEI Coalition for Women in Government and she worked on the prevention of violence against women and children.
+In addition she was the Treasurer and Board member of Women’s Network.
 A tireless advocate and a passionate leader, Dianne is a member of the Order of P.E.I., Advisory Council and has made it her life’s work to improve the lives of women, both on the front lines and behind the scenes.
 Dianne has worked as a lecturer in gender studies at Carleton University, and in leadership roles at Red River Community College and Holland College.
 Dianne lives in Charlottetown, Prince Edward Island.

 Unsung Hero Contributors: